cpmn/Map-Animation/README.md

 :heavy_check_mark: Feature 7: As a turist I would like to see the distance of my selected routes.

 For future enhancemnts:
+- Feature 8: Add a tool tip on mouse over on each historical monument to see the title and the description.
-- Feature 8: Enhance the optimal route with an inteligent algorithm.
+- Feature 9: Enhance the optimal route with an inteligent algorithm.
-- Feature 9: Add more historical monuments
+- Feature 10: Add more historical monuments

 Bugs for fix
 - Issue 1: if a turist create his own route we need to disable the "recommended button", it is causing some issues at remove the route using the draw tool.